AutoResearch/autora/docs/introduction.md

 through genetic programming, wherein evolutionary algorithms mutated and crossbred equations billions of times in search a match.
 Problems with genetic programming, however, stem from its inherent search constraints as well as its reliance upon heuristics and domain knowledge to balance goodness of fit and model complexity.
-To address these problems, Guimerà et. al (2020) proposed a Bayesian Machine Scientist, which combines i) a Bayesian approach that specifies informed priors over expressions and computes their respective posterior probabilities given the data at hand, and ii) a Markov chain Monte Carlo (MCMC) algorithm that samples from the posterior over expressions to explore the space of possible symbolic expressions.
+To address these problems, Guimerà et. al (2020) proposed a Bayesian Machine Scientist (BMS), which combines i) a Bayesian approach that specifies informed priors over expressions and computes their respective posterior probabilities given the data at hand, and ii) a Markov chain Monte Carlo (MCMC) algorithm that samples from the posterior over expressions to explore the space of possible symbolic expressions.

+AutoRA provides an adapted version of BMS for automating the discovery of interpretable models of human information processing.

+## References

+R. Guimerà et al., A Bayesian machine scientist to aid in the solution of challenging scientific problems.
+Sci.
+Adv.
+6, eaav697 (2020).